schumacherlab/neolution-live/README.md

 This pipeline performs live predictions using netMHCpan and netChop to predict peptide affinity and proteasomal processing.
 RNA expression data and 'similarity-to-self' filters can used to further increase the accuracy of the predictions.

 **Usage example:**
-`Rscript performPredictions.R -f /home/NFS/users/l.fanchi/neolution-live/rte_kitchensink.txt -m A0201 -l 9`
+`Rscript performPredictions.R -f /home/NFS/users/username/patient/variants.tsv -m A0201 -l 9`

-The call should be run from the script directory from the Terminal and will start neo-antigen predictions for **rte_kitchensink.txt**, __HLA-A*02:01__ and **9-mer** peptides.
+The call should be run from the script directory from the Terminal and will start neo-antigen predictions for **variants.tsv**, __HLA-A*02:01__ and **9-mer** peptides.

-**By default, netMHCpan v2.8 will be used and 1/4th of the available cores are used per run for parallel computations; four samples can be processed in parallel on one cluster.
-Make sure you *nice* your runs!!**
+**By default, netMHCpan v3.0 will be used and 1/4th of the available cores are used per run for parallel computations; four samples can be processed in parallel on one cluster.
+Make sure you *nice* your runs and don't exceed max.
+HPC load (max. load = # cores)!!**

 **IMPORTANT:** For additional information regarding the required commandline arguments, read segment below.